MSc Political Communications & Public Affairs

 About this course

-We recognise the growing importance of specialist skills that combine communication with strategic management, and an understanding of public affairs, that is issues of interest to the public.
+We recognise the growing importance of specialist skills that combine communication with strategic management and an understanding of public affairs.
 Many organisations, from huge corporations to grassroots organisations, rely on public affairs specialists to be able to conduct their activities, to look after their reputation and, most importantly, to have a say in how the world is shaped by what governments and legislators do.

 Questions & Answers